-Being scammed by a new client is one thing.
-But being referred by a client as a ‘scammer’ is another thing.
+Being scammed by a new client is one case.
+But being referred by a client as a ‘scammer’ is another case.
 You can find yourself in both situations as a freelancer.

 In the past, I have found myself in both scenarios.

 During the early years of my Freelancing Career, I practically defined the term ‘scam‘ my own way after falling a victim severally.